 Now it’s time to take a look at the area where you most likely spend at least 70% of your time, Marketing.

-Content, Social Media, Email, and Advertising all role up to Marketing but each have different data benchmarks that should be tracked and vary by your business niche.
+Content, Social Media, Email, and Advertising all roll up to Marketing but each has different data benchmarks that should be tracked and vary by your business niche.

 Here are a few standard data points and questions to consider for each: